ProfMoo/home/qBittorrent/README.md

 * Auto-downloads when torrent files are placed in the directory
 * Has reasonable defaults set for a seedbox (ex: allowing for unlimited files to be seeding at one time)
-* Runs the `gazelle-origin` script automatically after download, which provides `beets` additional and helpful info during the tagging process.
+* Runs the `gazelle-origin` script automatically after download to generate the `origin.yaml` file, which provides `beets` additional and helpful info during the tagging process.
 To read more, refer to the `gazelle-origin` README [here](https://github.com/x1ppy/gazelle-origin)

 ## TODO